microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

 You can now access these secrets via *${{ secrets.<SECRET_NAME> }}* in the GitHub Actions workflow.

-Add this snippet as a task in your GitHub Actions workflow:
+Add this snippet as a task in your GitHub Actions workflow.
+The name of the container registry must match the name you chose in task 1:

       - name: Build and Push Image